 Emotional aspects of consumption

-Clearly, if you have 3,000 different items in your store, it is impossible to have all stock ready for shipment, especially in case of fine jewelry where the prices can reach $5,000 or even $10,000.
-Even in fashion jewelry, with relatively low pricing, it is impossible to have 3,000 different SKUs ready for shipment – it is an impossible budget.
-Also, a high percentage of jewelry orders are customized, and the item is created after the order was made.
+Clearly, if you have 3,000 different items in your store, it is impossible to have all stock ready for shipment, especially in the case of fine jewelry where the prices can reach $5,000 or even $10,000.
+Even in fashion jewelry, with relatively low-ticket items, it is very hard to keep 3,000 different SKUs ready for shipment.
+Additionally, a high percentage of jewelry orders are customized, and the item is created after the order was made.

 Be a jeweler, not a post officer

-Here’s another small but important thing that we often come by, especially for jewelry designers who actually create their jewelry at home: Almost every country has a service to pick up items from your location.
+Pick-up.
+Another important aspect we often come by, especially for jewelry designers who create their jewelry at home: Almost every country has a service to pick up items from your location.
 Use it – you are not a post office, you are a jeweler.
-You should be doing more jewelry and less logistics.
-And it is possible to save a lot of time and shorten the handling time simply by using the pick up service from your post carrier.
-It might add a small cost to your post expenses, but it will definitely free up time for you to keep doing your job.
+You should be doing more jewelry and fewer logistics.
+It is possible to save a lot of time and shorten the handling time simply by using the pick-up service by your post carrier.
+It might add a small cost to your post expenses, but it will free up valuable time for you to keep doing your job.

 What is a fulfillment service?
 If I want to put my items near my clients, and I know where my target audience is placed geographically, I don’t have to create my own logistics company.
-There are many fulfillment centers today in the world like FBA (Fulfilled By Amazon), EFS and AIB which are used in the e-commerce businesses for one simple thing.
-You can store items somewhere close to the client, and for a small fee ($4-$6 for delivery) it will be picked up, wrapped up, and sent to the client without your involvement.
+There are many fulfillment centers today in the world like FBA (Fulfilled By Amazon), EFS, and AIB which are used in the e-commerce businesses for one simple thing.
+You can store items somewhere close to the client, and for a small fee ($4-$6 for delivery) they will be picked up, wrapped up, and sent to the client without your involvement.
 Why is this important?

-- Again, you are a jeweler.
-You should be working on your jewelry and not traveling to the post office and back.
+- First, you are a jeweler.
+You should be working on your jewelry and not driving to the post office and back.

 - Second, the goal is to provide the best customer service and experience.
-With the right technology, by integrating your sales channels with the fulfillment center, the moment you receive the order (on eBay, Etsy, Amazon, your website or any other) and it has been paid for, your inventory system updates the fulfillment center (FBA for example) and in 24 hours your jewelry is sent to the client.
-Putting items in fulfillment centers will allow you to provide 24-hour delivery, next day delivery and additional services to your client, which you won’t be able to offer yourself.
+With the right technology, by integrating your sales channels with the fulfillment center, the moment you receive the ready order (on eBay, Etsy, Amazon, your website, or any other), your inventory system updates the fulfillment center (FBA for example) and in 24 hours your jewelry is sent to the client.
+Putting items in fulfillment centers allows you to provide 24-hour delivery, next-day delivery, and additional services to your client, which you won’t be able to offer yourself.

 - It saves a lot of manpower.
 When you find yourself with 100 and sometimes 1,000 items being sent each month, you need a team of at least five people to deal with it.

 - Handling holiday peaks.
-On Christmas, Mother’s Day, Valentine’s or some local holiday, your sales peak.
-Sometimes up hundreds of percents.
-You have two options – either bring additional people into your office (meaning- hiring, training, firing etc’) or work with the fulfillment centers who have endless manpower capacity to handle your items.
+On Christmas, Mother’s Day, Valentine’s, or some local holiday, your sales peak.
+Sometimes up hundreds of percent.
+You have two options – either bring additional people into your office (meaning- hiring, training, firing, etc) or work with the fulfillment centers that have endless manpower capacity to handle your items.

-We advise our clients to estimate the orders for the next three months of operation and put these quick-selling items to the fulfillment center.
-If it is not possible to fulfill the center for three months, start with setting the available budget and calculate backwards – see what stock you can put in fulfillment centers for now.
+We advise our clients to estimate the orders for the next three months of operation and put the equal amount in the fulfillment center.
+If it is not possible, start with setting the available budget and calculate – see what stock you can put in fulfillment centers at this moment.
 The budget will quickly pay itself back.

 Selecting the jewelry for fulfillment

-From our experience, it is better not to send rings to fulfillment centers, because the chance of receiving 100% positive feedback from your clients in rings is a bit lower.
-Not because of the ring, but simply because people sometimes do not know their measurements right, and there is a chance that there will be also a request to return the item.
+From our experience, an additional reason for not sending rings to fulfillment centers is that the chance of receiving 100% positive feedback from buyers in rings is a bit lower.
+Simply because people sometimes do not know their ring size, there is a chance that the item will be returned.

 Make sure that the item you are selling has some variations to increase the chance of selling it.
 On the other hand, there shouldn’t be too many variations of the item and preferably not rings.